 The definition used in ISO standards is broad, inclusive, and focus on two fundamental characteristics: novelty and value.
 Value is not limited to financial value but can be any kind of value, such as an experience, well-being, or social value.
 Furthermore, anything can be innovated according to the definition.
 The innovation entity can be, for example a product, service, process, model, method, etc., ranging from incremental to radical.

 Innovation is defined as a “new or changed entity, realizing or redistributing value”.
 According to the definition, innovation is an outcome, rather than a process or activity.
 The broad nature of this definition often requires the use of one or more attributes in order to be more specific, for example process innovation, incremental innovation, radical business model innovation, or social innovation.

-ISO published its first definition in ISO 9001:2015.
+ISO published the first definition of innovation in ISO 9001:2015.
 It has been further elaborated and published in ISO 56000:2020 Innovation management – Fundamentals and vocabulary.
 There has been close collaboration on definitions between ISO and the OECD during the development of the Oslo Manual 2018 (4th edition).